jameshfisher/jameshfisher.com/_posts/2016-11-17-summary-zero-to-one-c1.md

 ---
-title: "Summary of 'Zero to One', Chapter 1: the challenge of the future"
+title: 'Summary of ''Zero to One'', Chapter 1: the challenge of the future'
-tags: ["zero-to-one", "summary"]
+tags:
+  - zero-to-one
+  - summary
+  - business
+taggedAt: '2024-03-26'
 ---

 **Summary:** Human progress is either _copying_ or _creating_.